jundalisay/superb/content/en/research/einstein/relativity/section-15.md

-Its kinetic energy in the form of a series is=
+Its kinetic energy in the form of a series is:

 ``` elixir
 mc2 + m (v2/2) + 3/8 m (v4/c2) + . . .